bradford-hamilton/Ruby-On-Quails/guides/source/action_mailer_basics.md

 There may be cases in which you want to skip the template rendering step and supply the email body as a string.
 You can achieve this using the `:body` option.
 In such cases don't forget to add the `:content_type` option.
-Rails will default to `text/plain` otherwise.
+Quails will default to `text/plain` otherwise.

 ```ruby